 As a participant in the DEVELOP National Program, each individual must comply with computer usage guidelines as specified by their location.
-Do not play games, chat, stream audio or video (unless project related), and absolutely no music or video downloads (legal or illegal) unless it is specifically for the video poster session.

 Note: Please keep file structures organized so it will be easier for you to back up your material at the end of the term.